topkecleon/telegram-bot-bash/doc/6_reference.md

 ----

 ##### user_is_creator
-Returns true (0) if user is creator of chat or chat is a private chat.
+Return true (0) if user is creator of given chat or chat is a private chat.

 *usage:* user_is_creator "${CHAT[ID]}" "${USER[ID]}"

 *alias:* _is_creator

 ##### user_is_admin
-Returns true (0) if user is admin or creator of chat.
+Return true (0) if user is admin or creator of given chat.

 *usage:* user_is_admin "${CHAT[ID]}" "${USER[ID]}"